 ![]() |

-Your kit could be either of these boards below- they do
+Your kit could be one of these boards below.

 On this board, here is no polarity on R1-R4, C3-C8 or